VijayTummalapalli3715/A-Portal-for-Managing-Students-Capstone-Projects/README.md

-# A-Portal-for-Managing-Students-Capstone-Projects
+A Portal for Managing Student Capstone Projects

 A full-stack web application designed for universities to streamline the end-to-end process of managing capstone projects.
 It enables clients to propose projects, students to select preferences, and instructors to assign projects—all in one centralized platform.

-## Features
+Features

-**Student Portal** : Browse projects, set preferences, view assigned projects.
+Student Portal: Browse projects, set preferences, view assigned projects.

-**Client Dashboard** : Create and manage project proposals, review student interest.
+Client Dashboard: Create and manage project proposals, review student interest.

-**Instructor Tools** : Assign projects, manage evaluations, and oversee student progress.
+Instructor Tools: Assign projects, manage evaluations, and oversee student progress.

-**Authentication** : Secure login system using Firebase and JWT.
+Authentication: Secure login system using Firebase and JWT.

-**Admin Overview** : View data across users, preferences, and project assignments.
+Admin Overview: View data across users, preferences, and project assignments.

-## Tech Stack
+Tech Stack

-**Frontend**
+Frontend:

 React.js